 Your duty of child support is not absolute, however.
 The court may suspend or terminate your obligation if a child older than 16 becomes emancipated by living apart from both parents without a need for foster care, by becoming financially self-supporting, or by marriage or entry into military service.
 Even in these circumstances, your duty to pay child support does not stop automatically.
 You will need to ask the same court that made your child support order to allow you to stop making payments because of your child's emancipation.

-Generally, the court calculates the amount of child support based on both parents' income per year and the number of children for whom the parents are responsible.
-If the parents' combined income is $154,000 or less, the court follows the simple guidelines listed below.
-If the combined income is more than $154,000, the court could use the same formula for all income or just up to $154,000.
-There's more about that below, too.
+Generally, child support is calculated based on both parents' income per year and the number of children for whom the parents are responsible.
+If the parents' combined income is at or below a certain threshold, the court follows the simple guidelines listed below.
+If the combined income is more than the threshold, the court could use the same formula for all income or just up to the threshold amount (more below on the threshold amount and how the calculation works when it's exceeded).

-As an example, let's say you have the majority of physical custody of your one child, and you make $20,000, while the other parent makes $30,000.
-After adding your incomes ($50,000), the court multiples that total by a percentage per child, or "child support percentage."
+As an example, let's say you have the majority of physical custody of your one child, and you make $20,000 (after the allowed deductions), while the other parent makes $30,000.
+The total of your combined incomes ($50,000) will be multiplied by a percentage per child, or "child support percentage."
 These percentages are:

-In our example, the court would multiply $50,000 x .17 = $8,500.
-That product ($8,500) is the basic child support obligation.
+In our example, the calculation would be: $50,000 x .17 = $8,500, which will be the basic child support obligation.
 You would be responsible for 40% of that figure ($3,400) because your income ($20,000) makes up 40% of the combined parental income ($50,000).
 The other parent would be on the hook to pay 60% ($5,100).
 As a result of the calculation, the other parent will make payments to you over the course of the year that add up to $5,100.
-Because you have physical custody most of the time, the court will presume that you are spending your share directly on your child's expenses.
+Because you have physical custody most of the time, the court will assume that you're spending your share directly on your child's expenses.

-If the combined parental income is more than $154,000 per year, the court has a choice.
-It could use the same formula as above for all of the combined income.
-Or, the court could use the formula for only the first $154,000 of combined income, and then decide how much (if any) of the remainder to award by considering these factors:
+If the combined parental income is more than a certain amount each year, judges have a choice.
+They could use the same formula as above for all of the combined income.
+Or they could use the formula for only the amount of combined income up to the threshold, and then decide how much (if any) of the remainder to award by considering these factors:

 Even if you aren't working, you may still have income.
 The state of New York includes workers' compensation awards, pensions, fellowships, stipends, and annuity payments as income for child support purposes.
 If you receive disability, unemployment, social security, veterans, or retirement benefits, then a court will use those benefit amounts to calculate your payments.
 Public assistance, on the other hand, is not income.
 Any amount of public assistance you receive from the state is deducted from the combined parental income.
 (N.Y.
 Dom.
 Rel. § 240 (1-b)(b)(5).)